 Had I known how cutthroat the housing market would be, I would have absolutely put in my best offer from the very start.

 With homes currently in short supply in many places, you must put in your best offer from the start.
 This means a competitive first bid and perhaps an escalation clause in order to beat out other buyers for the home you want.

 Putting in your best offer can shorten the home-buying process and save you from an emotional rollercoaster ride.

 While it’s important to put in a good first offer, you must also realize your budget and stay within your means.

-With the housing market as crazy as it is, you must write down a list what you need in your house along with your absolute maximum budget.
+With the housing market as crazy as it is, you must write down a list of what you need in your house along with your absolute maximum budget.
 This is a number that you should never exceed, even by a penny.

 Talk over and consider what your budget is and then write it down.
-Because emotions can take over in the house buying process, commit to yourself that you will not bid or go over this pre-determined set price.
+Because emotions can take over in the house-buying process, commit to yourself that you will not bid or go over this pre-determined set price.

 It will be so much more rewarding when you are finally under contract knowing that you kept within the budget your originally set for yourself.
 It was an amazing feeling to stay within budget.